Discovering the Exciting Possibilities of Glitch Effects

-What is Glitch?
+What is a Glitch?

-In a computer program, a glitch is a bug that isn’t encountered very often and results in a problem.
+In a computer program, a glitch is a bug that isn't often encountered and results in a problem.
 On the other hand, in computer audio, a glitch is a quick temporary noise in a file that sounds like a snap.
 Read the following tutorial and discover the exciting possibilities of glitch effects in music production.

 Audio Glitch Effects

-Discovering the Glitch world
+Discovering the Glitch World

 At first, I will place a somewhat simple drum beat on a newly made audio channel in SoundBridge and drag and drop Effectrix on its channel rack.
 Here is how the drum beat sounds without any effects from Effectrix: